-ES.1 Introduction
+S.1 Introduction

-For more than a decade the San Diego Unified Port District (Port or Port of San Diego) has been deploying clean air investments and new technologies, based on plans like the Clean Air Plan (2007), Climate Action Plan (2013), and the Final Environmental Impact Report for Tenth Avenue Marine Terminal (TAMT) Redevelopment Plan and corresponding TAMT Redevelopment Plan (2016).
-These plans provided ideas, guidance, and other measures for improving overall air quality and alleviating the environmental burden on surrounding communities.
-These efforts have steadily increased over the years, with continued investments in solar panels and shore power, and expanding to mobile charging stations and other emerging technology like a microgrid at TAMT.
-San Diego Port tenants have also been early adopters of new technologies to reduce emissions.
-In 2016, the San Diego Port Tenant's Association (SDPTA) received funding to demonstrate and deploy a wide range of zero emission (ZE) trucks and cargo handling equipment.
+For more than a decade the San Diego Unified Port District (Port or Port of San Diego) and its partners has been deploying have deployed clean air investments and new technologies based on to improve air quality. plans Plans like the Clean Air Plan (2007), Climate Action Plan (2013), and the Final Environmental Impact Report for Tenth Avenue Marine Terminal (TAMT) Redevelopment Plan and corresponding TAMT Redevelopment Plan (2016) have all played a part.
+These plans provided ideas, guidance, and other measures for improving to improve overall air quality and alleviating alleviate the environmental burden on surrounding communities.
+These efforts have steadily increased over the years, with continued investments in solar panels energy, and shore power, and expanding to mobile expanded installation of electric vehicle (EV) charging stations and other emerging technologies to reduce emissions.
+In 2016, the San Diego Port Tenant's Association (SDPTA) received funding to demonstrate and deploy a wide range of zero emission (ZE) trucks and cargo handling equipment (CHE).
 These efforts have established a solid foundation to position the Port to advance the next level of clean air investments to help chart the course for further investment in and around the Port's tidelands.

-Despite these advancements, Portside Community residents continue to suffer a disproportionate burden of environmental afflictions, including air pollution, and more needs to be done to reduce these impacts.
+Despite Notwithstanding these advancements, Portside Community residents continue to suffer a disproportionate burden of environmental afflictions, including air pollution, and more needs to be done to reduce these impacts.
 The Portside Community is predominately downwind from industrialized, waterfront uses and activities and includes Barrio Logan, Logan Heights and Sherman Heights in the City of San Diego, and West National City in the City of National City.
-The confluence of freeway traffic and industrial uses occurring within and adjacent to the Portside Community, and activity from the U.S. Navy and the Port, all generate emissions that contribute to high levels of diesel particulate matter and other toxic air pollutants within these communities.
-In fact, the 12 census tracts that make up the Portside Community rank as having some of the highest diesel particulate matter exposure risk (95th percentile per CalEnviroScreen 3.0) in the State.
-These pollutants, in turn, contribute to higher rates asthma, cardiovascular disease, other health-related illness for those living in the Portside Community.
+The confluence of freeway traffic regional transportation networks, like Interstate 5, Coronado Bridge (State Route 75), rail corridors, and industrial uses occurring within and adjacent to the Portside Community, and activity from the U.S. Navy and the Port, all generate emissions that contribute to high relatively higher levels of diesel particulate matter and other toxic air pollutants within these communities.
+In fact, the 12 census tracts that make up the Portside Community rank as having some of the highest diesel particulate matter exposure risk pollution burden (95th percentile per CalEnviroScreen 3.0) in the State.
+These pollutants, in turn, contribute to higher rates asthma, cardiovascular disease, and other health-related illness for those living in the Portside Community.